 What do you think?
 What is your experience with using the Big Five Personality Test?
 Do you apply the Big Five Personality Test in the recruitment of (potential) employees?
+Do you think this method is valid and reliable?
 Do you recognize the five different character traits or do you perhaps have additions?

 Share your experience and knowledge in the comments box below.

 - Goldberg, L. R. (1990).
 An alternative” description of personality”: the big-five factor structure.
 Journal of personality and social psychology, 59(6), 1216.

 - Barrick, M. R., & Mount, M. K. (1991).
 The big five personality dimensions and job performance: a meta‐analysis.
 Personnel psychology, 44(1), 1-26.

 - John, O. P., & Srivastava, S. (1999).
 The Big Five trait taxonomy: History, measurement, and theoretical perspectives.
 Handbook of personality: Theory and research, 2(1999), 102-138.

 Janse, B. (2018).
 Big Five Personality Test.
 Retrieved [insert date] from Toolshero: https://www.toolshero.com/psychology/big-five-personality-test/